SAP/ui5-tooling-extensions/packages/middleware-code-coverage/docs/API.md

 ### POST `/.ui5/coverage/report`

 Sends `__coverage__` data to the middleware.
-A static report is generated with the provided data.
-Reports could be accessed via the `/.ui5/coverage/report/${reportType}` route.
-The available report types could be found [here](https://github.com/istanbuljs/istanbuljs/tree/73c25ce79f91010d1ff073aa6ff3fd01114f90db/packages/istanbul-reports/lib).
+A static report is generated with the data provided.
+Reports can be accessed via the `/.ui5/coverage/report/${reportType}` route.
+The available report types can be found [here](https://github.com/istanbuljs/istanbuljs/tree/73c25ce79f91010d1ff073aa6ff3fd01114f90db/packages/istanbul-reports/lib).

 **Note:** Report types could be defined and limited via the middleware's configuration.